feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 5.2.
 Push service *(still under development)*

 Alternatively, if you want to ingest features directly from a broker (eg, Kafka or Kinesis), you can use the "push service", which will write to an online store.
-This service will expose an HTTP API or when deployed on Serverless platforms like AWS Lambda or Google Cloud Function, this service can be directly connected to Kinesis or PubSub.
+This service will expose an HTTP API or when deployed on Serverless platforms like AWS Lambda or Google Cloud Run, this service can be directly connected to Kinesis or PubSub.

 If you are using Kafka, [HTTP Sink](https://docs.confluent.io/kafka-connect-http/current/overview.html) could be utilized as a middleware.